NN-Chowdh/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 **Procedures of grouping plan:**

 1. Import d3.group from d3-array
-2. Convert the publish_year string to number
+2. Convert the publish_year string to number in the "convert date" section
 3. Group books by historical era using if/else conditions based on publish_year (25-year periods)
 4. Group by publisher within each era
 5. Display the result